hpi-swa-teaching/IMAPClient/packages/IMAPClient-UI.package/ICInputDialog.class/README.md

-An ICInputDialog is a password dialog for the current endpoint in the ICFolderDialog.
+An ICInputDialog is a password dialog for the current EndPoint in the ICFolderDialog.

 Instance Variables
 	folderDialogInstance: Parent instance of ICFolderDialog.